BarisAlbayrakIEEE/StructuralAnalysis/README.md

 There exist three use case scenarios:
 1. [Master User] | Import an FEM and construct the structural assembly and commit to the client-server MySQL DB
-2. [Normal User] | Check-out a structural assembly from the MySQL DB, inspect/size the assembly and commit the updates to the MySQL DB
+2. [Normal User] | Check-out a DCG node from the MySQL DB, inspect/size the SCs in the DCG node and commit the updates to the MySQL DB
 3. [Normal User] | Work without an FE model